This is a comprehensive list of all the Blockstack FAQs.

 Proof-of-Burn is a mechanism through which potential block miners (what we call leaders) burn an existing cryptocurrency to announce their candidacy for mining a particular block.
 The more cryptocurrency burnt by a particular leader, the more likely they are to be selected to lead a block (a process which uses cryptographic sortition).
 Once elected, a leader constructs a valid block, choosing the chain tip to base their fork off of, and announces the block to the network.
 In the event of chain forks, clients select the longest such fork as the

 How are user identities managed in the Blockstack architecture?

 Identity is user-controlled and utilizes a smart contract implemented on the Stacks blockchain for secure management of keys, devices, and usernames.
 When users log in with apps, they are anonymous by default and use an app-specific key, but their full identity can be revealed and proven at any time.
 Keys are used for signing and encryption.

 Can anyone register names on Blockstack?

-Anyone can register a name or identity on Blockstack — you just need to use a Blockstack client to submit a registration request to a Blockstack core node.
+Anyone can register a name or identity on Blockstack — you just need to use a Blockstack client to submit a registration request to a Stacks Node.
 All of that software is Open-Source and can be run without any centralized parties.